mdn/project-template/CONTRIBUTOR_ROLES.md

 Owners are bound by all the requirements of other user levels and roles.
 In addition to the responsibilities of other user levels, owners have the following responsibilities:

-- Follow and enforce MDN team norms, including the [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) and [Mozilla Policies](https://www.mozilla.org/en-US/about/governance/policies/).
+- Following and enforcing MDN team norms, including the [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) and [Mozilla Policies](https://www.mozilla.org/en-US/about/governance/policies/).
-- Follow the MDN organization policies and lead by example.
+- Following the MDN organization policies and lead by example.
-- Suggest, document, and implement new policies through the pull request process.
+- Suggesting, documenting, and implementing new policies through the pull request process.
-- Follow and contribute to issues and discussions across the MDN organization.
+- Following and contributing to issues and discussions across the MDN organization.
-- Ensure that an issue or pull request gets feedback from one or more members within one week.
+- Ensuring that an issue or pull request gets feedback from one or more members within one week.
-- [Archive](https://help.github.com/articles/about-archiving-repositories/) or delete unmaintained repositories.
+- [Archiving](https://help.github.com/articles/about-archiving-repositories/) or deleting unmaintained repositories.
-- Discuss GitHub features, select the ones to use, and document decisions.
+- Discussing GitHub features, selecting the ones to use, and documenting decisions.

 #### Requirements